hpcleuven/VscDocumentation/source/how_do_i_acknowledge_the_vsc_in_publications.rst

   Foundation - Flanders (FWO) and the Flemish Government.

 |KUL| Moreover, if you are in the KU Leuven association, you are also
-requested to add the relevant papers to the virtual collection "High Performance Computing" in Lirias so that we can easily generate the publication lists with relevant publications.
+requested to add the relevant papers to the virtual collection "KUL-HPC" in Lirias so that we can easily generate the publication lists with relevant publications.